nico-wittemann/nico-wittemann/README.md

 ### 🖥️ Django PC Webshop Backend (Django + GPT-4o)
 A backend API for configuring custom PCs with intelligent GPT-based suggestions.

-- Django REST API with JWT auth, product/order management, and PostgreSQL DB
+- Django REST API with JWT auth, product/orders, Stripe payments + webhooks, and PostgreSQL
 - GPT-4o integration to suggest PC builds based on budget and purpose
 - CSV import automation and deployment on Render